Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Further analysis of a particular family of path-complete graphs

 Nevertheless, it is desirable for practical purposes to identify a class of path-complete graphs that provide a good tradeoff between quality of approximation and computational cost.
-Towards this objective, we propose the use of $m$ quadratic Lyapunov functions assigned to the nodes of the De Bruijn graph\footnote{The De Bruijn graph of order $k$ on $m$ symbols is a labeled directed graph with $m^k$ nodes and $m^{k+1}$ edges whose nodes are indexed by all possible words of length $k$ from the alphabet $\{1,\ldots, m\}$, and whose edges have labels of length one and are obtained by the following simple rule: There is an edge labeled with the letter $j$ (or for our purposes the matrix $A_j$) going from node $i_1i_2\ldots i_{k-1}i_k$ to node $i_2i_3\ldots i_{k}j$, $\forall i_1\ldots i_k\in\{1,\ldots,m\}^k$ and $\forall j\in\{1,\ldots,m\}$.} of order $1$ on $m$ symbols for the approximation of the JSR of a set of $m$ matrices.
-This graph and its dual are particular path-complete graphs with $m$ nodes and $m^2$ edges and will be the subject of study in this section.
+Towards this objective, we propose the use of $m$ quadratic Lyapunov functions assigned to the nodes of the De Bruijn graph\footnote{The De Bruijn graph of dimension $k$ on $m$ symbols is a labeled directed graph with $m^k$ nodes and $m^{k+1}$ edges whose nodes are indexed by all possible words of length $k$ from the alphabet $\{1,\ldots, m\}$, and whose edges have labels of length one and are obtained by the following simple rule: There is an edge labeled with the letter $j$ (or for our purposes the matrix $A_j$) going from node $i_1i_2\ldots i_{k-1}i_k$ to node $i_2i_3\ldots i_{k}j$, $\forall i_1\ldots i_k\in\{1,\ldots,m\}^k$ and $\forall j\in\{1,\ldots,m\}$.} of dimension $1$ on $m$ symbols for the approximation of the JSR of a set of $m$ matrices. \amal{This is precisely the graph of path-dependent quadratic Lyapunov functions of path length $1$~\cite{LeeD06}.} This graph and its dual are particular path-complete graphs with $m$ nodes and $m^2$ edges and will be the subject of study in this section.
 If we denote the quadratic Lyapunov functions by $x^TP_ix$, then we are proposing the use of linear matrix inequalities

 or the set of LMIs